 They may also drop to the ground, find cover, and hold their heads.
 Alternatively, certain threats require staff and students to find high ground.
 A Shelter Alert is typically called by the building secretary, but may also be called by students, teachers, or first responders.

-If there is additional information you would like to see on the Safety Corner website, please email your suggestion to our Communication Manager, Eric Jacobson, at email@example.com.
+If there is additional information you would like to see on the Safety Corner website, please email your suggestion to our Communication Consultant, Eric Jacobson, at email@example.com.